-"I would like to use the med-Goulburn in the years ahead," icine of the gospel, the medicine he said.
-Bishop Prowse's plan is port initiatives in the areas of of the Church over 2000 years, to spend a good part of his first family life and evangelisation. year in office travelling the Archdiocese, getting to know the people and the history of its diverse regions, and seeing where "the Holy Spirit is activating himself".
+"I would like to use the med- Goulburn in the years ahead," year in office travelling the Archdiocese, getting to know the people and the history of its diverse regions, and seeing where "the Holy Spirit is activating himself".

 "God has given me two ears and one mouth, so I hope to listen twice as much as I speak," he said.
-He is especially interested in pastoral priorities around the Archdiocese, and is keen to supthan one would think but, with the crimes that have been committed against them, we need to stand alongside them as we seek a way forward from this great tragedy," he said.
+He is especially interested in pastoral priorities around the than one would think but, with the crimes that have been committed against them, we need to stand alongside them as we seek a way forward from this great tragedy," he said.